-Another important parameter to check is whether your upgraded RAM is working at the rated frequency or not.
+Another critical parameter to check is whether your upgraded RAM works at the rated frequency.

-Besides the rated frequency, if you have enable XMP then it is also important to make sure that the RAM is working at your desired XMP frequency.
+Besides the rated frequency, if you enabled XMP, ensuring that the RAM works at your desired XMP frequency is also essential.

 To check the frequency, you can again use CPU-Z.